jib1337/blockade-recon/README.md

 # Blockade-Recon | Jack Nelson, 2020

-Wifi MAC Enumeration Tool, still developing (busy with uni at the moment)
+Wifi MAC Enumeration Tool, still developing (busy with uni at the moment).
+This tool captures MAC addresses from wireless data and tallys them based on manufacturer.
+Data can be imported and exported for use over multiple sessions.

 ![UI Screenshot](screen.jpg)